|What We Collect||Your Choices|

 Our digital properties are not designed to respond to “do not track” requests from browsers.

 Some of our digital properties may collect your location to help you search for one of our stores or to use special mobile features within some of our stores.
-For example, The Washington Scholars Program works with third parties to provide you helpful messaging in your mobile app when you come to our stores.
+For example, The Washington Scholars Program works with third parties to provide you with helpful messaging in your mobile app when you come to our stores.

 In order for any mobile application to identify your location, you must enable location services through your mobile device’s settings.
 If you do not want The Washington Scholars Program to collect this information or to enable these features, you can turn off location services on your mobile device.
 The Washington Scholars Program has no control over your device’s settings.